 A Haiti international plying his trade in the Czech Republic?
-A slightly odd combination I know – here we get to the bottom of the odd occurence…
+A slightly odd combination I know – here’s the lowdown…

 A rarity for a Haitian footballer to be playing his football in Eastern Europe, you may say, not least in the Czech Republic.
 Two very different environments, cultures and reputations within the game.
 However, Kevin Lafrance – having moved to the country in 2007 – has settled in just fine.

 We must take into account that Lafrance was born in France and that is where he learned his trade, therefore grew up in much different surroundings than what he could have endured in Haiti – the home of his parents.
 But still, the Haitian beliefs run in the veins and the resources in Bondy, a suburb of Paris – where Lafrance spent his childhood – are not of the highest quality anyway.

 The Gambrinus liga, the Czech top-flight, is undoubtedly played at a much higher level and intensity than France’s lower divisions so as a 17-year-old foreigner originating from a tiny island in the Caribbean – it was always going to be a big ask to adapt.
 Not to forget the weather conditions, too.
 You can imagine Lafrance still dreads the cold December midweek matches despite having been based in the country for five years.

 And although the central defender has learned to change his game and make the transitional switch of playing in a different country and league – he still hasn’t had the most easiest of times trying to cement a place in the first team with Banik Most whom he signed for back in 2007.

 Up to 2010, it so all going so swimmingly well.
 In those three years, 38 appearances and three goals were achieved and he was earning rave reviews for his highly consistent performances.
 But in that year, fellow Czech team Slavia Prague came calling and off he went on loan where he made just six appearances.